JoeyFitzpatrick/trunks.nvim/README.md

 - Rich UIs that always show the up-to-date git status and provide context for available actions
 - Easy and straightforward customizability

-Here's an example of the Home UI in Trunks, which is opened by invoking `:G`:

 Here's an example of running some git commands with Trunks:
 ![trunks_some_commands](https://github.com/user-attachments/assets/a93743fa-056e-4d4d-917d-95e0dc0f2a86)